-C. PROJECT OBJECTIVES AND BACKGROUND:
+B. PROJECT OBJECTIVES AND BACKGROUND:

-To obtain representative water samples for phytoplankton, picoplankton and productivity measurements.
+To obtain representative water samples for phytoplankton and picoplankton measurements.
 Background information is provided in Section I on Project Description.
 It is based on the historical usage of these monitoring sites in the CBP since 1985.

-D. ANALYSIS OF EXISTING DATA:
+C. ANALYSIS OF EXISTING DATA:

-The PI has analyzed and reported published results of phytoplankton studies from the lower Chesapeake Bay and several of its rivers since 1964, and from the Bay Monitoring Program since

-1985.
-As the PI of this current monitoring program, he has consistently submitted analysis of this data-base, has produced technical reports, published results, and made numerous presentations at professional meetings of these results (see references, publication records).
+The PI has analyzed and reported published results of phytoplankton studies from the lower Chesapeake Bay and several of its rivers since 1964, and from the Bay Monitoring Program since As the PI of this current monitoring program, he has 1985. consistently submitted analysis of this data-base, has produced technical reports, published results, and made numerous presentations at professional meetings of these results (see references, publication records).
 To date this PI has published in scientific journal >40 articles based on phytoplankton results from the Bay Monitoring Program, in addition to 110 abstracts from presentations at professional scientific meetings.
 Numerous technical reports have also been made (ca. 30).
+This practice will continue.

-E. ANALYSES OF INTEREST:
+D. ANALYSES OF INTEREST:

 There are numerous components of this project that have distinct ecological importance and their presence and development patterns will be stressed in the project.
-These include dominant and bloom producing species, toxin producers, concentrations of cyanobacteria and dinoflagellates, and those species that may be used as indices to changing water quality conditions and trophic (health) status within the Bay system (Marshall et al., 2005, 2008, 2009In addition, emphasis will also be placed on relationships between these components and the water quality conditions (Marshall et al. 2009.
+These include dominant and bloom producing species, toxin producers, concentrations of cyanobacteria and dinoflagellates, and those species that may be used as indices to changing water quality conditions and trophic (health) status within the Bay system (Marshall et al.,2005, 2008, 2009).
+Emphasis will also be placed on relationships between these components and the water quality conditions (Marshall et al. 2009.
+E. DEQ-ODU CO-ORDINATED TRIBUTARY COLLECTIONS: